-Plymouth Public Library patrons may apply for a Reciprocal Card from libraries on the above list, and patrons of those libraries may also apply for a PPL Reciprocal Card.
+Reciprocal Cards – Reciprocal borrowing agreements are in place with all Marshall County Libraries (Argos, Bourbon, Bremen, and Culver) and several other libraries throughout Indiana.
+Plymouth Public Library patrons may apply for a Reciprocal Card from libraries on the list below, and patrons of those libraries may also apply for a PPL Reciprocal Card.

-PLAC – Patrons with a home library card may purchase a PLAC (Public Library Access Card) to aquire a card at any public library in Indiana.
+PLAC – Patrons with a home library card may purchase a PLAC (Public Library Access Card) to acquire a card at any public library in Indiana.
 The current PLAC fee is $65 and is valid for one year from date of purchase. *Limitations on borrowing materials may apply at some libraries.

 Non-Resident Cards – Libraries are a pre-paid service through taxes.
 Center and West Township residents pay a library tax for service.
 People living outside of these townships are welcome to join our library for service, but will need to help pay for the support of the library as well.